 Meet Kelly Savignano

-Retired teacher Kelly Savignano has kept her connections to young students and education alive by volunteering the past two years at the Woods Hole Science Aquarium.
+Retired teacher Kelly Savignano has kept her connections to young students and education alive by volunteering at the Woods Hole Science Aquarium.

 “I love ocean life, and I love to teach and be around children,” she said during a recent morning at the Aquarium.
 She had just finished “teaching” kindergarten students from East Falmouth Elementary School and other young visitors and their families about the marine creatures in the touch tank.

 The youngsters, and adults with them, followed directions and touched the sea urchin, whelk, and sea star she was holding in her hand gently with two fingers, careful not to harm them before she returned them to the tank.